lucthienphong1120/Absorber-keylog/Readme.md

 ### Features
-* Send logs each 120 seconds.
+* Send logs each 120 seconds
-* Send logs when chars > 20.
+* Send logs when chars > 20
-* Send logs with GMAIL.
+* Send logs with GMAIL
-* Multiple Session disabled.
+* Multiple Session disabled
-* Auto Persistence.
+* Auto Persistence
-* Some Phishing methods are included.
+* Some Phishing methods are included
 * Self-destruct
 * Takes screenshot
-* Fake icon
+* Fake app (Adobe, Word, Excel, ...)

 ## HOW TO INSTALL